FDio/csit/docs/report/honeycomb_performance_tests/test_environment.rst

 ================

-To execute performance tests, there are three identical testbeds, each testbed consists of two SUTs and one TG.
+To execute performance tests, there are three identical testbeds, each testbed consists of two DUTs and one TG.

 Server HW Configuration
 -----------------------